AdamKyle/flare/resources/info/time-gates/section-1.md

 - Setting Sail: The pannel for setting sail will tell you how long in minutes your time out for movement based actions will be.
 - Adventuring: Depending on levels of adventure the time could vary.
 Each adventure will tell you how long it will take to completly fufil.
 - Enchanting Can give a 10, 20 or 30 second time out depending on if you are applying one enchant, replacing one enchant or replacing two enchants.
-- Teleporting will gie you a time out equal to the time mentioned in the teleport box when going from one location to another.
+- Teleporting will give you a time out equal to the time mentioned in the teleport box when going from one location to another.

 > ### ATTN!
 >
 > The Adventuring timer can stop unexpectly if you have died in the middle of an adventure.
 Each floor is processed per floor timer length.
 That is if a adventure has 10 floors at 2 minutes each, every two minutes we process a floor, so if you are expecting the adventure to take twenty minutes and 4 minutes in the timer leaves - chances are - you died.
+>
+> If hat is the case you will be told.
+You will also recieve an email, either way (sucess/failure) if you are not signed in and have that email setting enabaled.

 ## Timers appear beside the action